-MHI Airtorch® applications are in drying electrical varnish, weld preheating, die heating, plastic softening prior to forming, drying motor parts, removing moisture, expansion fitting, combustion,, simulation preheating and heating molds, curing, prosthetics, heat shrinking, compression molding, flock setting, curing catalysts drying slurries, freeze drying, improving ink print finish, finishing mirror drying, latex, heating adhesives, and general heating of chambers as shown below.
+MHI Airtorch® applications are in drying electrical varnish, weld preheating, die heating, plastic softening before forming, drying motor parts, removing moisture, expansion fitting, combustion, simulation preheating and heating molds, curing, prosthetics, heat shrinking, compression molding, flock setting, curing catalysts drying slurries, freeze drying, improving ink print finish, finishing mirror drying, latex, heating adhesives, and general heating of chambers as shown below.
 Add to compartments for powder and liquid finishing.
 Add to continuous furnaces for wood conditioning, metal finishing, and forming.
 A tiny but finite temperature drop is experienced when directing Airtorch® flow with insulated piping because of the high velocity.

 For impingement types of applications, the DPFs offer very superior value.

 A good rule of thumb for augmenting uniformity in an existing furnace with an Airtorch™ add-on is to choose an Aitorch power with at least 30% of the original furnace power.
 This may not be enough if a temperature increase is also sought.

 When planning to extend the Airtorch exit piping, please note that well-insulated pipes will drop the temperature very little as the exit velocity is m/s.
 A helpful but rough rule of thumb may be about 50°C-100°C/m drop for good internal pipe insulation.
-Good pipe insulation is specific to the insulation and whether the pipe is internally or externally insulated.
+Good pipe insulation is specific to whether the pipe is internally or externally insulated.
 The MHI industry standard is about a 1-2″ thick insulation.
 Please contact MHI when required.

-The use of Airtorches™ may be classified into three major categories schematically drawn below.
+The use of Airtorches™ with Air as the heating gas may be classified into three major categories schematically drawn below.

-Example of Use to Augemt an Existing Furnace Installations for Improved Power and Iniformity.
+Example of Use to Augment an Existing Furnace Installations for Improved Power and Uniformity.

-Example of a 4kW Airtorch™ augmentaion application schematically shown below.
-In this application, many complex shaped rods are to be heated uniformly.
+An example of a 4kW Airtorch™ augmentation application is schematically shown below.
+In this application, many complex-shaped rods are to be heated uniformly.
 The heat-treater reported that the rods were not uniformly heated in his existing radiant heat furnace.
-MHI proposed a add-on to his existing furnace with a system of airtorches which then greatly impacted the uniformity and reduced the total energy consumed.
+MHI proposed an add-on to his existing furnace with a system of Airtorch which then significantly impacted the uniformity and reduced the total energy consumed.
 More Green Installation and more Profits to the user.
-Impove oven performances and eliminate bad emissions.
+Improve oven performances and eliminate harmful emissions.